Your Guide to Planning, Planting, and Growing Astilbes

 Caring for Astilbe After They Bloom

 Once astilbe flowers have lost their color, the stems may be cut to the ground and removed.
-Alternatively, you may also leave the flowers in place.
+Alternatively, you may leave the flowers in place.
 The faded plumes will usually last until early winter, adding height and visual interest to your garden.

 Astilbe are slow to emerge in spring, so you may not see them right away.
 Watch for the new shoots, which are typically dark orange or red.
 Before the sprouts come up, you can pull away any spent foliage and flowers.
 Fertilize your astilbe in spring by applying some granular all-purpose fertilizer around each plant (follow package directions).